Desert Orchid: Steeplechase career

 In 1989, Desert Orchid again won at Wincanton, this time with a new jockey, Richard Dunwoody.
 After a second in the Tingle Creek Chase, he headed for Kempton, where he took his third King George, this time as the 4/6 favourite.
 He followed up with a win at Wincanton and then took the Racing Post Chase at Kempton.
 The Racing Post Chase of that year included many top-class handicappers and graded horses but Desert Orchid, carrying the huge weight of 12 stone & 3 pounds (77.6 kg), beat the opposition, led by the top-class Delius – a feat the official handicapper said could not be done on ratings.
 A third in the Cheltenham Gold Cup preceded Desert Orchid's convincing win in the Irish Grand National at Fairyhouse.
 He was given top weight of 12 stone (76.2 kg), but was even money favourite and won by twelve lengths.
-This was despite an uncharacteristic bad jump at the final fence.

 Also in 1989, Desert Orchid was painted by the noted equine artist Barrie Linklater.

 Desert Orchid did not reappear until November 1990, finishing second in the Haldon Gold Cup.
 A fourth in the Tingle Creek followed before the King George VI Chase, which he won for the fourth time.

 Desert Orchid had three more races in the 1990–91 season, his last ever victory coming in the Agfa Diamond Chase at Sandown on 2 February 1991.
 His final start of the season was a 15-length third to Garrison Savannah in the Cheltenham Gold Cup.

 In his last season, he was beaten in his first outing at Wincanton, the race he had made his own and which now bears his name.
 He finished third in the Peterborough Chase at Huntingdon before falling in his last race, the 1991 King George at Kempton, where he was attempting his fifth win.

 His record at right-handed tracks such as Kempton was always substantially better than his record at left-handed tracks such as Cheltenham.
 He had a tendency to jump to his right especially when tired.
 This meant that at tracks such as Cheltenham he would lose lengths by drifting to the outside.
 This tendency can be seen by his runs in the 1987 and 1988 Queen Mother Champion Chase and 1989 and 1990 Cheltenham Gold Cup.
 On each occasion he entered the home straight wide of his rivals.
 He only raced left-handed on thirteen occasions.
 However, all were either early in his career or in top-class races.
 He raced more times at both Sandown (19) and Ascot (15) than he did left-handed.